What is chlamydia?

 If chlamydia isn’t treated, it can cause an infection of the tube that connects the testicles to the urethra of the penis (this is called epididymitis).
 It can also lead to serious complications in a person with a vagina and uterus.

 How can I prevent spreading chlamydia?

 If you think you have chlamydia, the first thing you need to do is stop having sexual intercourse and get tested and treated.
-Ask your health care provider if you can get a prescription for your partner (this is called expedited partner therapy, or EPT), or find out if your partner can be seen by your health care provider or theirs to get treated.
+Ask your health care provider if you can get a prescription for your partner (this is called expedited partner therapy, or EPT), or find out if your partner can be seen by a health care provider to get treated.
 You’ll need to let all current and past sexual partners know that you have chlamydia (anyone that you have had vaginal, anal or oral sex with in the past 60 days – or the most recent sexual partners).
 You may find this hard to do, but it’s very important so that those infected can get treated before more serious health problems occur.

 You can do this in a couple of different ways:

-- You can tell them face to face, over the phone or via a text message.
+- You can tell them face to face, over the phone, or via a text message.